-We were awestruck at the fascinating architecture inside the cathedral for when we visited, I hadn’t seen Gaudi’s La Sagrada Familia in Barcelona, and hadn’t yet appreciated St Peter’s Basilica in Rome.
-It’s dimly lit with chandeliers but is still bright for such a large building and throughout, there is an atmosphere of serenity.
+When we visited, I hadn’t seen Gaudi’s La Sagrada Familia in Barcelona, or appreciated St Peter’s Basilica in Rome, so we were awestruck at the fascinating architecture inside the cathedral.
+It’s dimly lit with chandeliers but is still bright for such a large building.
+Throughout, there is an atmosphere of serenity.
 I always get a little shiver when I go into a big church, and definitely got it here.

 Undoubtedly, the most spiritual part of the whole experience in the cathedral is the shrine to Thomas Becket, the archbishop who was assassinated in 1170.
-The original shrine, and Becket’s bones were demolished on King Henry VIII’s order and now a single lit candle stands in the centre of the stone floor to represent where his body once lay.
+The original shrine, and Becket’s bones were demolished on King Henry VIII’s order.
+Now, a single lit candle stands in the centre of the stone floor to represent where his body once lay.
 Bizarrely, or perhaps not, the candle seemed to remain still despite the breezes that drifted through the building.

-However, my favourite part of exploring the cathedral was walking through the courtyards that were laid with tombstones, some nearly a thousand years old, some of extremely elderly people for their time, and some babies.
+However, my favourite part of exploring the cathedral was walking through the courtyards that were laid with tombstones, some nearly a thousand years old.
+Some were of extremely elderly people for their time, and some babies.
 It was moving to walk in such a beautiful location amongst the memories of people who were once loved and now forgotten by time.

-After we had soaked up all the Cathedral could give us, we made our way back to the high street, where I found this precarious looking building, which is actually a book shop!
+After we had soaked up all the Cathedral could give us, we made our way back to the high street, where I found this precarious looking building.
+Who would have guessed it’s actually a book shop?
 I had to go inside, and as a woman with a Literature degree, I just had to buy a book, but with so many, I didn’t know what to choose.